naomibaes/naomibaes.github.io/content/resources/sibling/index.md

   - script
 ---

-Source code to evaluate dimensions of LSC concurrently, as proposed by SIBling, the linguistic framework used to study conceptual change.
+Evaluate dimensions of LSC concurrently, and sociocultural drivers, to study conceptual change.

 <!--more-->